MethodsAndPractices/vsteam/.docs/Add-VSTeamAccount.md

 This will allow you
 to provide your personal access token without displaying it in plain text.

-To use pat simply omit it from the Add-TeamAccount command.
+To use pat simply omit it from the Add-VSTeamAccount command.

 ```yaml
 Type: SecureString